SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ## Logic Methods

 ### init()
-Method for initializing a logic block; the settings you have previously configured will be applied and pins configured as requested at this time only.
+Method for initializing a logic block; the settings you have previously configured will be applied and pins configured as requested *only* when init() is called.
+See the section below on reconfiguring.

 #### Usage
 ```c++